 Hacker Cup is Facebook’s annual open programming competition which is open across the world for participants.
 This is one of the top programming competitions to apply for.
 These coding competitions focus on problem-solving and algorithmic coding skills to advance through every year’s online rounds, and after making it to the global finals they will be earning the grand prize.
 Some facts about Facebook Hacker Cup:

-- It consists of 3 online rounds and one onsite final round.
+- It consists of 4 online rounds which include Qualification round, round 1, round 2, round 3 and one onsite final round.

 - All of the 25 finalists get cash prizes.

 Refer to our complete guide on How to prepare for Facebook Hacker Cup to begin your Facebook Hacker Cup journey.

 Microsoft Imagine Cup is held annually.
 The program invites participants to take on real-world problems that are submitted by NGOs, IGOs, and nonprofit organizations that can then take on as part of the Imagine Cup project.
 The main idea behind conducting such coding competitions and programming competitions is to code with a purpose that can help create new solutions.
 Some important facts about Microsoft Imagine Cup:

 - You must be at least 16 years old and actively registered as a student.